MikeColetta/01_HTML_CSS_Git_Code_Refactor/README.md

 At this time I also added alt tags for accessibility.
 Most of the alt tags were fairly straight forward.
 The only problem I had involved adding an alt tag to the figure image.
 Since this was linked in the CSS file and not the HTML I decided to use the img element in HTML and keep the original "figure" class in CSS.
 That way I could add descriptive text in an "alt" element for accessibility.

 Created marketing-specialties class to consolidate the content section.
 I then replaced the div in the header to nav to follow the correct semantics.
 I also added a favicon for the website.
+At this point I realized I did not need to name the class for the main image "figure" since semantically just using the "img" element in the HTML was correct.
+So I changed the class name to "main-image" so it would be clear for the user what element that class changes.

 ## Link
 [Deployed Link](https://mikecoletta.github.io/Horiseon-Code-Refactor/)